trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Another factor that is important to understand is the scoping in which the various files are processed (with ``INCLUDE()`` or ``ADD_SUBDIRECTORY()``).
-This scoping has a large impact on the configuration of the project and what effect the processing of files and setting varaibles have on the project as a whole.
+This scoping has a large impact on the configuration of the project and what effect the processing of files and setting variables have on the project as a whole.
 Some of the strange scoping rules for CMake are discussed in `CMake Language Overview and Gotchas`_ and should be understood before trying to debug issues with processesing.
 Many of the basic files are processed